jonesea/Sorensen---XDL-35-5TP/README.md

 # Sorensen---XDL-35-5TP
-Details about the Sorensen XDL 35-5TP power suplly.
+Details about the Sorensen XDL 35-5TP power supply.